Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/update_cft_unix.md

 **Example**

 ```
-./Transfer_CFT_3.6_SP1_<OS>_<BN>.run --mode text
+./Transfer_CFT_3.6_SP1_<OS>_<BN>.run - - mode text
 ```

 To verify, from the Transfer CFT &lt;runtime_dir> run the `about `command.

-## Install patches and service packs in a multi-node, multiple host environment
+## Install patches and service packs in a multi- node, multiple host environment

-This section describes the procedure to apply a patch or service pack on a multi-node architecture based on *N* hosts.
-You update a Transfer CFT multi-node architecture with multi-hosts using the same procedure as for a patch or service pack, one host at a time.
+This section describes the procedure to apply a patch or service pack on a multi- node architecture based on *N* hosts.
+You update a Transfer CFT multi- node architecture with multi- hosts using the same procedure as for a patch or service pack, one host at a time.

 > **Note**
 >